Quantum circuit compilation with quantum computers: Methods

-\emph{Methods $-$} The objective is to find a circuit $\cirq$ that implements a target quantum algorithm while minimizing a given cost function, i.e., the infidelity, denoted as $I(\cirq)$.
+The objective is to find a circuit $\cirq$ that implements a target quantum algorithm while minimizing a given cost function, i.e., the infidelity, denoted as $I(\cirq)$.
 Each circuit $\cirq$ represents a sequence of instructions $(\Ggate, t, q)$ that specify the gate $\Ggate$ applied at the time step $t$ to the qubit $q$.
 We assume that the successful executions of different gates are independent events, implying that the total success probability of the circuit is the product of the individual gate fidelities~\cite{schmid2023computational}.
 Aiming to compile large quantum circuits, we also expect gate infidelities to be small, $i_{\Ggate} \ll 1$.
-Upon these assumptions, one can maximize the circuit fidelity by minimizing the sum of the infidelities affecting the native gates~(see SM for details).
+Upon these assumptions, one can maximize the circuit fidelity by minimizing the sum of the infidelities affecting the native gates.
 Specifically, the infidelity induced by the execution of the gate $\Ggate$ on the qubit $q$ is approximated by the sum of the infidelity $i_{\Ggate}$ of the gate when executed alone, and the crosstalk contributions $x_{\Ggate}(\lVert q-q' \rVert)$ accounting for the additional infidelity that affect each couple of qubits $q$ and $q'$ involved in the simultaneous application of cross-talking gates.
 We also need to consider an infidelity $i_{\idlegate}$ for idle qubits, e.g., due to dephasing or decay.
-Over all, the total infidelity of $\cirq$ is given by:
+Under these assumptions, in Appendix~\ref{app:infidelity_derivation} we show that the total infidelity of $\cirq$ is given by:

 where $i_{\Ggate}$, $x_{\Ggate}(\lVert q-q'\rVert)$, and $i_{\idlegate}$ depend on the target hardware and are fixed parameters for the compiler.